subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 We will focus on the scaled self-attention proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).

+Its easy to comprehend (for me!) the context information when the inputs are a list of words provided for any downstream natural language processing task.
 List of words are the basic input units to any natural language processing task.

 A standard text preprocessing looks like the below figure.

 ![Text Preprocessing Pipeline](/assets/textpipeline.png)